Get

 Conclusion

 Dermatitis, or inflammation of the skin, can be caused by a wide variety of culprits including allergies, infection, or injury.
-If you notice any of the signs listed, it is prudent to make an appointment with your cat’s veterinarian as soon as possible so their discomfort can be identified and treated.
+If you notice any of the signs listed, it is prudent to make an appointment with a veterinarian as soon as possible so their discomfort can be identified and treated.

 Featured Image Credit: eremeevdv, Shutterstock